foomio/kate3o-web/README.md

 ## Features

 ### 1. Fashion Inspiration
-- Discover the latest fashion trends, outfit ideas, and style inspiration for various occasions.
+- Discover fashion trends, outfit ideas, and style inspiration for various occasions.
 - Browse through a diverse collection of curated looks, including casual, formal, seasonal, and more.

 ### 2. Makeup Tutorials